 This includes establishing Farmers Markets in Orange, Mudgee, Bathurst and Cowra, as well as her own restaurant & eateries including The Rylstone Food Store and Bridge View Inn.

-In 2006 Kim moved to Orange to begin work as executive of Brand Orange, helping to build and solidify that region’s reputation as a wine and food leader.
+In 2006 Kim moved to Orange to begin work as executive officer of Brand Orange, helping to build and solidify that region’s reputation as a wine and food leader.
 In 2011 Kim made the final move back to Mudgee, working to create and expand the food & wine offerings at Lowe, followed by opening The Zin House in 2014.
-During 2011 – 2016 Kim also served as Chair of Fine Foods whilst a NSW Royal Agricultural Society councilor.
+During 2011 – 2016 Kim also served as Chair of Fine Foods whilst a NSW Royal Agricultural Society Councillor.

 Career acknowledgements include the Maggie Beer award for Outstanding Contribution to Australian Food in 2005, Jaguar Awards for Excellence in Innovation & Travel 2001 (Central Ranges Food & Wine), Winner of NSW Rural Woman of the Year in 2009 and induction into the Sydney Morning Herald Food Hall of Fame in 2011.